 Objective 4.3 The McKenzie River Trust will invest in the training, equipment, and organizational structures and practices that ensure more effective programs, responsible business practice, and a strong, resilient staff.

 We will provide staff with a safe and supportive work environment, professional development opportunities, and compensation that support success at work, connections with community, and general personal wellness.
-We will welcome Board members and other volunteers with meaningful work, supportive training, and regular acknowledgement of their central role in the success of the Trust.
+We will welcome Board members and other volunteers with meaningful work, supportive training, and regular acknowledgment of their central role in the success of the Trust.
 We will attend to the impacts of our work on the environment and pursue more sustainable, low carbon business practices.